Consensys/quorum-dev-quickstart/files/besu/README.md

 npm install
 node scripts/deploy.js
 ```
 which deploys the contract and sends an arbitrary value (47) from `Member1` to `Member3`.
-Once done, it queries all three members (orion)
+Once done, it queries all three members (tessera)
 to check the value at an address, and you should observe that only `Member1` & `Member3` have this information as they were involved in the transaction
 and that `Member2` responds with a `0x` to indicate it is unaware of the transaction.